anyei/SFDC-ATARC/README.md

 Inbound request ahead but Opportunity triggers are at their limits!!

-Triggers are flooded with functionalities and salesforce governor limits are a pain in my.... neck, how can i come up with something so that at least let us make some extra space to include another process that needs to run within this trigger?.
+Triggers are flooded with functionalities and salesforce governor limits within DML transactions are a pain in my.... neck, how can i come up with something so that at least let us make some extra space within the transaction to include another process that needs to run within this trigger with a better performance and efficiency?.
 I think i'm not the only one nor the first one who have asked that question.

-Imagine you could found a framework that allows you to fight against the de-facto governor limit situation.
+Imagine you could found a framework that allows you to fight against the de-facto governor limit situation within transactions.
 Let me introduce ATARC (heroic music playing in the background).

 I understand there are many good trigger frameworks out there already but I also understand none of them treated the topic as this approach.